Compostable and Biodegradable Trash Bags: Should You Use Them?

 This means that just 10% will return to the soil as compost and the majority will enter our atmosphere as a greenhouse gas (yikes).

-This is all based on perfect compostability, using a high-heat industrial composting facility, rather than a home compost bin that can’t reach such high temperatures.
+This is all based on perfect compostability, using a high-heat industrial composting facility, rather than an indoor compost bin for example that can’t reach such high temperatures.

 This brings us to perhaps the most important aspect of compostability: proper disposal.